We’re one of the local driving schools in Andover

 In a nutshell, a driving lesson will have a prearranged start and finish time.
 It should also have some structure to it, so for example a start, a middle and an end.
 The overall objective of a driving lesson is to educate, inform and up-skill the student.
 It’s also important to mention that value for money should be given too.
 If none of the above are part of a driving lesson then its very unlikely that any learning will take place.
 In some cases, driving schools can lose clients if this is the case.

-Learning to drive has changed over time and now it’s leaning towards client centred learning.
+Learning to drive has changed over time and now it’s leaning towards client centered learning.
 This is where the driving instructor will place the student at the centre of their own learning.
 This has proved to be popular throughout the education centre so driving instructors have been guided and sometimes re-trained to adopt a client centred approach.
 Coaching is also a strong element in giving driving tuition and can be part of your driving lessons.